bic-lab-ucsd/BiNet-Tutorial/README.md

 Compute network structural measures from the cleaned data, including density, **betweenness centrality**, and the **E-I (External-Internal) index** for assessing language-based homophily in the network.

 **[Open the structural measures tutorial](https://github.com/bic-lab-ucsd/PNS-Tutorial/blob/main/BiNet_Structural_Measures/Language%20Structural%20Measures%20Tutorial.md)**

-The structural tutorial uses a custom R package, **`egoLangBetweenness`**, for computing ego-language betweenness. **[Interactive Demo about the calculation of language betweenness](https://bic-lab-ucsd.github.io/PNS-Tutorial/BiNet_Structural_Measures/ego_betweenness_interactive_example.html)**Install it directly from this repo:
+To compute ego-language betweenness, we developed a custom R package, **`egoLangBetweenness`**.
+You can install it directly from this repo:

 ```r
 # Install devtools if you haven't already